-There are different circumstances when a player must be cautioned for unsporting behaviour including if a player:
+There are different circumstances when a player must be cautioned for unsporting behaviour, including if a player:

-- attempts to deceive the referee, e.g. by feigning injury or pretending to have been fouled (simulation) - changes places with the goalkeeper during play or without the referee's permission (see Law 3) - commits in a reckless manner a direct free kick offence - handles the ball to interfere with or stop a promising attack - commits a foul which interferes with or stops a promising attack, except where the referee awards a penalty kick for an offence which was an attempt to play the ball - denies an opponent an obvious goal-scoring opportunity by an offence which was an attempt to play the ball and the referee awards a penalty kick - handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal - makes unauthorised marks on the field of play - plays the ball when leaving the field of play after being given permission to leave - shows a lack of respect for the game - uses a deliberate trick to pass the ball (including from a free kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands - verbally distracts an opponent during play or at a restart
+- attempts to deceive the referee, e.g. by feigning injury or pretending to have been fouled (simulation) - changes places with the goalkeeper during play or without the referee's permission (see Law 3)

+- commits in a reckless manner a direct free kick offence - handles the ball to interfere with or stop a promising attack - commits any other offence which interferes with or stops a promising attack, except where the referee awards a penalty kick for an offence which was an attempt to play the ball - denies an opponent an obvious goal-scoring opportunity by an offence which was an attempt to play the ball and the referee awards a penalty kick - handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal - makes unauthorised marks on the field of play - plays the ball when leaving the field of play after being given permission to leave - shows a lack of respect for the game - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is cautioned if responsible for initiating the deliberate trick - verbally distracts an opponent during play or at a restart